georgeharker/comment-tasks.nvim/README.md

 # Comment Tasks

+> **⚠️ BREAKING CHANGE**: The command structure has been updated to use explicit subcommands. `ClickUpTask python` no longer works - use `ClickUpTask new python`.
+See the [Migration Guide](#migration-guide) for full details.

-A Neovim plugin that integrates multiple task management systems (ClickUp, GitHub Issues, Todoist) with code comments across multiple programming languages.
+A Neovim plugin that integrates multiple task management systems (ClickUp, GitHub Issues, Todoist, GitLab Issues) with code comments across multiple programming languages.
 Create, update, and manage tasks directly from your comments without leaving your editor.

 ## Features

-- **Multi-Provider Support**: Works with ClickUp, GitHub Issues, and Todoist
+- **Multi-Provider Support**: Works with ClickUp, GitHub Issues, Todoist, and GitLab Issues
 - **Multi-Language Support**: Works with 15+ programming languages using Tree-sitter
 - **Create Tasks from Comments**: Convert code comments into tasks across different platforms
 - **Smart Comment Detection**: Handles single-line, block comments, and docstrings